Seed the OpenSSL random number generator

-The OpenSSL library is used to to encrypt DataSource and RTTP connections in C-based DataSource applications (including Liberator and Transformer).
+The OpenSSL library is used to encrypt DataSource and RTTP connections in C-based DataSource applications (including Liberator and Transformer).
 OpenSSL uses its own pseudo random number generator (PRNG), seeded on startup from a source of random data provided by the operating system.

 On Linux, the PRNG is seeded from the non-blocking device file